-13 Leave. [§ 268B.085]
+17 Leave. [§ 268B.085]

 Subd.
 1. Right to leave.
-Provides that an employee, 90 days after date of hire, has a right to leave for any day, or portion of a day, in which the employee would be eligible for benefits under the chapter.
+Provides that an employee, 90 days after date of hire, has a right to leave for any day, or portion of a day, in which the employee would be eligible for benefits or has applied for benefits in good faith under the chapter.
+There is no right to leave if benefits have been denied by a benefit judge or once the employee has received the maximum length of benefits allowed.

 Subd.
 2. Notice to employer.
-Provides for notice to employers about the need for leave, modeled on similar provisions from the federal Family and Medical Leave Act.
+Provides for notice to employers about the need for leave.
 Notice can be provided orally, by telephone, or text message.
 Requires 30-day notice to employer for foreseeable leave and as soon as practicable for leave with less than 30-days notice.
+Requires an employee to provide a copy of the certification under section 268B.06, subdivision 3, as soon as practicable upon the written request of an employer.

 Subd.
 3. Bonding leave.
 Provides that bonding leave begins at a time chosen by the employee, but such leave must end within 12 months of the birth, adoption, or foster care placement of the child.
 There is an exception for a child who must remain in the hospital longer than the child's mother.
 In that case, such leave must end 12 months after the child leaves the hospital.
+Also allows for bonding leave before the placement or adoption of a child in certain circumstances.

 Subd.
 4. Intermittent or reduced-schedule leave.
-Provides that leave may be taken on an intermittent or reduced-schedule basis if reasonable and appropriate to the needs of the individual's health condition.
-Such leave counts toward the annual maximums until the program.
+Provides that leave may be taken on an intermittent or reduced-schedule basis for all leaves and if reasonable and appropriate to the needs of the individual's serious health condition.
+Intermittent or reduced-schedule leave counts toward the annual maximums under the program and employees receive a prorated weekly benefit.